emailverifyapicom/docs-rtapi/docs/features.rst

 Thoughtful Versioning
 ---------------------
-Endpoints are “versioned”.
-This means that emailverifyapi.com can continue to release new functionality without “breaking” existing clients commited to integrating with our systems on legacy endpoints.
+Endpoints are \"versioned\".
+This means that emailverifyapi.com can continue to release new functionality without \"breaking\" existing clients committed to integrating with our systems on legacy endpoints.

 What is does
 ------------